 2.6 What is the current level of unreported catch and what measures are being taken to reduce this?
 (Max.
-200 words)

-(Reference: Section 2.2 of the Fisheries Guidelines and the Minimum Standard)
+200 words) (Reference: Section 2.2 of the Fisheries Guidelines and the Minimum Standard)

-The total (potential) unreported catch (including the unreported landings by authorised fishers and illegal catches by unauthorised fishers) for Scotland in 2012 was estimated to be 17 tonnes representing approximately 12% of the total number (i.e. reported plus unreported) of salmon caught and killed.
+The total unreported catch (including the unreported landings by authorised fishers and illegal catches by unauthorised fishers) for Scotland in 2011 was estimated to be 21 tonnes representing approximately 12% of the total number of salmon caught and killed.